UC Master Gardeners, Santa Clara County, CA

 How to schedule

-Sorry, we are completely full for the 2023-24 school year and will not be able to provide any more field trips this year.
+Sorry, we are completely full for the 2024-25 school year and will not be able to provide any more field trips this year.

-Check back in August 2024 for 2024-25 field trips.
+Check back in August 2025 for 2025-26 field trips.

 Field Trip 1: Lessons in the Garden

-This field trip introduces the students to the concepts of
+This field trip introduces the students to the concepts of:

-Plant Life Cycle
+Plant Life Cycle Station

-Nutrition
+Nutrition Station

-Students explore, harvest, and use their senses to learn about vegetables and herbs, including the benefits of eating five different colors of vegetables.
+Students explore, harvest, and use their senses to learn about vegetables and herbs, including the benefits of eating different colors of vegetables.
 They plant seeds that represent different colors and different edible parts of plants.

-Beneficials and Pests
+Beneficials and Pests Station

 Field Trip 2: Vermicomposting for Kids

-This field trip introduces the students to the concepts of
+This field trip introduces the students to the concepts of:

 • vermicomposting: what is it? why do it?